-My family loves it on toast, scones, bagels, muffins, French toast, cakes, pancakes, and I even use it in desserts (like these no bake lemon curd tarts)!
+Simply whisk the ingredients together, cook in short bursts, and you'll have a glossy lemon curd that's perfect for spreading on toast, scones, bagels, muffins, French toast, cakes, pancakes, and I even use it in desserts (like my no bake lemon curd tarts, lemon curd loaf cake and microwave lemon sponge pudding).

 Jump to: